cg-cnu/github-your-forks/README.md

 ### Description:

-A chrome addon to display the link to your fork on the parent repo.
+A chrome addon to display the link to your fork on the parent repo in github.

 ### Issue/Feedback:

-log them in the [github issues](https://github.com/cg-cnu/blender-wireframe-on-shaded/issues) or hit me on [twitter](https://twitter.com/CgCnu).
+log them in the [github issues](https://github.com/cg-cnu/your-forks/issues) or hit me on [twitter](https://twitter.com/CgCnu).

 ### Like it?: